Theoretical Foundations of Conformal Prediction: Conditioning on the test point features

 We are now ready to prove these results.
 For Theorem~\ref{thm:conditional_infinite}, the key idea of the proof is to construct a perturbation of the distribution $P$: we consider the mixture distribution

 where as before, $\delta_{(x,y)}$ denotes the point mass at $(x,y)$.
 That is, to sample a point from the distribution $P'$, we either draw from $P$ (with probability $1-\epsilon$), or we simply return the point $(x,y)$ (with probability $\epsilon$).
+See Figure~\ref{fig:hardness-test-conditional} for an illustration.
 The proof will use the fact that $\cC$ is assumed to satisfy test-conditional coverage with respect to any distribution of the data---and in particular, must therefore offer test-conditional coverage relative to the perturbed distribution $P'$.

 \begin{proof}[Proof of Theorem~\ref{thm:conditional_infinite}] Fix any $(x,y)\in\cX\times\cY$, and any $\epsilon>0$.
 Define a mixture distribution,

 Since $\cC$ offers distribution-free conditional coverage, this means that $\cC$ must satisfy the coverage guarantee with respect to data drawn from the distribution $P'$---that is,